Skip to main content

 How to read your results

 You’ll also see a green portion, which represents how much of your payments are going towards the principal mortgage amount.
 Over the course of the amortization period, the green portion will grow as the percentage of your payments that are going towards paying off the principal increases and the percentage you are paying towards the interest reduces.
-The last payment in your amortization schedule leaves you with a balance of $0, meaning that you have paid off your mortgage.
+The blue portion of the bars represents the amount of your payment going toward interest.
+This portion decreases over time as the balance of your mortgage reduces, resulting in less interest accrued.

-In addition to the amortization schedule, the calculator will also display a table that illustrates the totals paid towards principal and interest as well as the total balance at the end of your mortgage term.
+In addition to the amortization schedule, the calculator will also display a table that illustrates the amount paid towards principal and interest as well as the total balance at the end of your mortgage term.
 This will be clearly differentiated from the remaining amortization table, which illustrates your monthly payments towards principal and interest based on the scenario you have entered into the mortgage renewal calculator.

 Compare today’s lowest mortgage rates